yahoo/oss-guide/docs/promoting/blog.md

 Much like open source code, we give proper attribution to content.
 Our blog posts contain text and images we create and own or licensed to use for this purpose (e.g. permissive Creative Commons licensed images).

-Much like open source communities, we take special care to make sure that we treat people's personal images and information in accorance to their personal wishes.
+Much like open source communities, we take special care to make sure that we treat people's personal images and information in accordance with their personal wishes.
 If your post contains a picture of an event, we need to get permission from everyone in the photo before posting it.
 If you are naming people in the post, we need their consent.
 When seeking consent, ask if they want their name linked to their LinkedIn profile or Twitter handle.
 We need a special release form signed if the person is a minor.